orangejuice/blog/data/activity/movie-原罪-2001/record.en.md

 date: 2020-10-01 05:10:35+08:00
 douban:
   rating: 7.4
-  subtitle: 2001 / France USA / Drama Romance Mystery Erotica / Directed by
+  subtitle: 2001 / France USA / Drama Romance Mystery Erotic / Directed by Michael
-    Michael Cristofer / Starring Antonio Banderas and Angelina Jolie
+    Cristofer / Starring Antonio Banderas, Angelina Jolie
 ---

-An interesting love story with an unexpected development.
-The happy ending was illogical and abrupt, somewhat unfinished, without elevating the story.
-The male lead was impressive, his hysterical performance was touching.
-The female lead was okay.
+An interesting romance with an unexpected development.
+The happy ending lacks logic, is quite abrupt, and somewhat anticlimactic, failing to elevate the story.
+The male lead is handsome, and his hysterical performance is touching.
+The female lead is okay.